AlenUbuntu/StyleTransfer/README.md

 ![](https://github.com/AlenUbuntu/StyleTransfer/blob/master/images/demo3.png)

 ### Photo-Realistic Style Transfer
+FPS generally provides two inference modes: FPS-Fast and FPS-Slow.
+FPS-Slow utilizes the prpogator (photo smoothing) described in the paper which is computationally expensive and slow.
+FPS-Fast replace that propogator with Guided Filter proposed by Kaiming He.

+**We found FPS-Fast shows a similar performance as FPS-Slow but is much faster**.

 * For a single pair test
 ```sh
 python StyleTransfer/tools/test_photorealistic.py --config-file StyleTransfer/configs/lst_spn_test.yaml --content path/to/content_image --style path/to/style_image [--resize]